 1) Select the vehicle.
 Fleetco can upfit a van that you provide or we can provide a drop-ship code to your dealer so that a newly ordered vehicle will be sent directly to us for the upfit.
-We work with Chevrolet, Dodge, Ford and Mercedes vans.
+We work with Chevrolet, Ram, Ford, Mercedes and Nissan vans.

 2) Design your unit.
 Is this a delivery vehicle for bulk items?
 Is it a catering van that needs both cold and hot storage?
 What kind of cargo needs to be secured?
 Will you make deliveries at night?
 Answering these kinds of questions will help determine your needs for storage, cargo control, lighting and other options.

 3) Determine temperature needs.
 Do you need chill or sub-zero temperatures?
 Standard chill units are ideal for florists, caterers and similar applications.
 Sub-zero capacity is necessary for ice cream and other frozen food deliveries.
 These builds require both the proper refrigeration unit as well as additional insulation.

 4) Choose your power.
 Refrigerated vans run off engine-driven compressors.
 However, some units also include stand-by power, which allows the refrigeration unit to be plugged into a power source and the vehicle’s contents kept cold overnight or anytime the vehicle is not running.